r-bit-rry/QSBets/README.md

 - **API Keys:** Remember to generate and securely store API keys before running the application.
 - **VENV:** Always activate your virtual environment before installing new packages or running commands.
 - **UV Tool:** If the project requirements change or another uv tool is needed, update the installation command accordingly.
-- This project uses both ta-lib and mlx, ta-lib can be compiled or downloaded or simply replaced with the ta-lib wheel. mlx can be replaced by ollama server or simply using the API for azure or other provider (follow langchain instructions).
+- This project uses both ta-lib, ta-lib can be compiled or downloaded or simply replaced with the ta-lib wheel.

 ## Contribution Guidelines
 - Feel free to submit issues or pull requests for improvements and bug fixes.